GarbhanK/sticky-paws/README.md

 - [x] Ensure sticky members are reset to false when restarted after fail
 - [x] Stuck obj acting on unstuck obj, stuck object acting like it's being moved too. need to investigate/fix
 - [x] Countdown timer until loss state
-- [ ] gameplay options menu
-- [ ] try have just paw be sticky

 **visuals**
 - [x] Add bear nose and associated vars to Bear struct
 - [x] add title screen with real image of a bear (make sure start button places paw at the bottom)
 - [x] add art for old man, maybe have him framed in a cool way?
 Old school TV with the antennas? courage the cowardly dog
 - [x] some kind of narrative framing around the bear seeing the guy?
 Periscope?
-- [ ] try raygui for buttons
-- [ ] rules explainer in the main menu
+- [x] rules explainer in the main menu
 - [x] get all of the text in the right place
-- [ ] possibly replace jar of honey with a salmon
-- [ ] add win animations of bear pics moving across screen overlapped
 - [x] split drawUI() into separate parts

 **sfx**